philipcdavis/reactfordesign.github.io/src/posts/terminal.md

 </div>

 # A Guide to the Terminal
-If you know how to use Finder you mostly know how to use the Terminal.
+If you know how to use Finder on MacOS you mostly know how to use the Terminal.

-## What the Terminal is
 The terminal allows you to view, move, rename, copy, delete and open files.
 It allows you to create, modify and move about directories.
 All basic functions that you get with finder.

-In addition, the terminal gets you access to a slew of power tools.
+You can do more than file management.
 You can install and run programs without using a browser.
 You can version files.
 You can read documentation.
 You can write scripts to automate your life.
 You can edit programs.
 You can configure hidden OS settings.
 You can tunnel into servers.
 You can leverage the work of millions of developers.

 If you're using React, you can spin up applications.
 You can install design systems.
 You can contribute to the execution of your design work.

 The terminal itself is a powerful tool.
 It's a powerful tool for designers.